akshaymehra24/akshaymehra24.github.io/_pages/about.md

 Research Interest
 ======
 <p style="text-align: justify;">
-To deepen the understanding of robustness of machine learning models to various types of distribution shifts such as shifts induced by corrupted data, adversarial shifts induced by adversarial attacks and naturally occurring shifts.
+To deepen the understanding of robustness of machine learning models to different types of distribution shifts such as shifts induced by corrupted data, shifts induced by adversarial attacks, etc..
 </p>

 Publications